NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

                  (center -7 -3.5) (size 0 1))))
 ```

 Finally, we'll run the simulation.
 Instead of running `output-efield-z` only at the *end* of the simulation, however, we'll run it at every 0.6 time units (about 10 times per period) via `(at-every 0.6 output-efield-z)`.
-By itself, this would output a separate file for every different output time, but instead we'll use another feature of Meep to output to a *single* three-dimensional HDF5 file, where the third dimension is *time*:
+By itself, this would output a separate file for every different output time, but instead we'll use another feature of Meep to output to a *single* three-dimensional HDF5 file, where the third dimension is time:

 ```scm
 (run-until 200